sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 In this article, you learn how to identify, monitor, and manage unlicensed OneDrive accounts in your organization.

-## Changes to storage policies for unlicensed OneDrive accounts
+## Enforcement of policy changes for unlicensed OneDrive accounts

 > [!IMPORTANT]
 >
-> Beginning January 27, 2025, any OneDrive user account that has been unlicensed for more than 93 days will undergo the following actions:
+> Enforcement will begin on January 27, 2025, and the process will roll out gradually over a few months.
+Admins should anticipate that it takes time for all unlicensed accounts to complete the enforcement process.
 >
 > - Unlicensed OneDrive accounts subject to a retention policy, retention period, or legal hold will be automatically archived after 93 days of license removal.
 While these accounts remain visible to admins through administrative tools, neither admins nor end users have access to their content.
 Access stays restricted until administrators take specific actions.
 (Note these changes don't apply to EDU, GCC, or DoD customers.)
-> - Unlicensed accounts not covered by any retention policy or legal hold will be moved to recycle bin after 93 days of license removal.
+> - Unlicensed accounts not covered by any retention policy or legal hold will be moved to the recycle bin after 93 days of license removal.

+### Timeline for accounts unlicensed before February 17, 2025

+- April 25, 2025: By this date, all unlicensed accounts transition to read-only mode.
+Admins are advised to check after this date.
+Checking earlier can result in an incomplete status snapshot.
+- May 16, 2025: By this date, all unlicensed accounts are archived.
+Admins are advised to check after this date.
+Checking earlier can result in an incomplete status snapshot.

+### Timeline for accounts unlicensed after February 17, 2025

+For accounts unlicensed after February 17, 2025, the account will be put into read-only mode on the 60th unlicensed day, and will be archived or moved to the recycle bin on the 93rd unlicensed day.

+**Example:**

+- Unlicensed Date: March 1, 2025
+- Day 60: April 30, 2025.
+The account is placed in read-only mode.
+- Day 93: June 2, 2025: The account is either archived (if a retention policy is in place) or moved to the recycle bin (if no retention policy applies).

+Admins are encouraged to monitor account statuses based on these timelines to ensure compliance and take any necessary actions.

 ## Unlicensed OneDrive account management options